alexia-nmm/CS-3502-CPU-Scheduler/readme.md

 Kennesaw State University.

 **Fork maintained by Chris Regan** — Original creator: Francis (used with permission)
-**Extended by: YOUR NAME HERE** — Added SRTF and HRRN algorithms for Project 2
+**Extended by: Alexia Martinez** — Added SRTF and HRRN algorithms for Project 2

 ---